tarvainen/peruna.js/README.md

 ## Usage

 ### Data binding
 Just include the peruna.js script to the HTML page and use the following syntax to create two-way data bindings between your data and controllers.
+Also the nested objects like obj.param1.param2 will work.
     <html>

     <head>